 5. How long can we expect treatment to last?

 Length of treatment varies person-to-person and can also depend on the goals and problems the patient has.
 Simple cases will last around 12 months, while full orthodontic treatment with complete bite corrections can last around 24-30 months.
 Don’t let these numbers scare you, though!
 There are many factors that play a part in determining the length of treatment, and what you may consider to be complicated may be simpler than you realize.
-When you come for your complementary consult, we’ll detail and customize your treatment plan based on your needs and personal goals with treatment.
+When you come for your complimentary consult, we’ll detail and customize your treatment plan based on your needs and personal goals with treatment.

 6. Did you attend a full-time orthodontic specialist residency?

 This is an important question to ask your potential provider because it will help you determine the level of training and experience she or he has to make sure they are bringing the best knowledge and experience available to your treatment.
 Yes, an orthodontic specialist attends a 2-3 year residency *after* dental school to focus only on learning how to properly move teeth using metal braces and clear aligners.
-Special learning that is not taught in dental school, such as how to safely move teeth, correcting the bite, and growth and development from infancy through adulthood, is carefully studied during this residency.
+Special learning that is not taught in dental school, such as how to safely move teeth, correct the bite, and growth and development from infancy through adulthood, is carefully studied during this residency.
 This ensures orthodontists are properly educated and experienced to provide you with the best treatment possible.

 7. Will you correct my bite/occlusion?